Posts: 7,011

 For me it's just the opposite.
 I would hate having a neighbor so damn close.

-You must have missed it.
-He definitely said it.
 I did.
 I said I just couldn't stand to live more than 15 minutes away from a freshly made burrito.
+Smiling

 For many of you it's not an issue.
 For those of us who live in East Medford it really is starting to be a problem.
 I'm just not sure what the solution is.
 Maybe in the whole scheme of things it's not very important.
 God knows that with mass shootings, weather events, missiles flying out of N. Korea, and OJ now running around free, this is of minor importance.